 272b.
 Modern African History

 (1)

-(Same as History 272) A study of the major political, economic, social, and intellectual developments in the unfolding of the African experience from the early nineteenth century to the present time.
+(Same as History 272b) A study of the major political, economic, social, and intellectual developments in the unfolding of the African experience from the early nineteenth century to the present time.
 Attention is directed to the broad spectrum of contacts of Africa with the outside world in trade, diplomacy, etc., prior to the nineteenth century.
 The course focuses on the rise of the Pan-African movement, African nationalism, the decolonization process, the emergence of independent African states, and the dilemmas of post-colonialism: neocolonialism, development issues and post-independence politics.
 Mr. Rashid.

 273b.
 Development Economics

 (1)

-(Same as Economics 273) A survey of central issues in the field of Development Economics, this course examines current conditions in less developed countries using both macroeconomic and microeconomic analysis.
-Macroeconomic topics include theories of growth and development, development strategies (including export-led growth in Asia), and problems of structural transformation and transition.
-Household decision-making under uncertainty serves as the primary model for analyzing microeconomic topics such as the adoption of new technology in peasant agriculture, migration and

-urban unemployment, fertility, and the impact of development on the environment.
+(Same as Economics 273b) A survey of central issues in the field of Development Economics, this course examines current conditions in less developed countries using both macroeconomic and microeconomic analysis.
+Macroeconomic topics include theories of growth and development, development strategies (including exportled growth in Asia), and problems of structural transformation and transition.
+Household decision-making under uncertainty serves as the primary model for analyzing microeconomic topics such as the adoption of new technology in peasant agriculture, migration and urban unemployment, fertility, and the impact of development on the environment.
 Examples and case studies from Africa, Asia, Latin America, and transition economies provide the context for these topics.
 Ms. Jones.

 Prerequisites: Economics 100 and 101.

-275b.
-Caribbean Discourse
+[275b.
+Caribbean Discourse]

 (1)

 (Same as English 275) Study of the work of artists and intellectuals from the Caribbean.
 Analysis of fiction, non-fiction, and popular cultural forms such as calypso and reggae within their historical contexts.
 Attention to cultural strategies of resistance to colonial domination and to questions of community formation in the post-colonial era.
 May include some discussion of post-colonial literary theory and cultural studies.
 Ms. Yow.

+Not offered 2009/10.

-276. Literature of the Caribbean Diaspora
+[276.
+Literature of the Caribbean Diaspora]

 (1)

 Study of the work of writers of Caribbean origin in the United States and Great Britain, with special attention to their explorations of migration, colonial and post-colonial histories, race, and ethnic identity, and to their reception by readers and critics.
+Works

-Works studied are drawn from such authors as Julia Alvarez, Michelle Cliff, Edwidge Danticat, Cristina García, Oscar Hijuelos, Andrea Levy, Audre Lorde, Paule Marshall, Claude McKay, V. S. Naipaul, Caryl Phillips, Jean Rhys, and Mary Seacole, among others.
+studied are drawn from such authors as Julia Alvarez, Michelle Cliff, Edwidge Danticat, Cristina García, Oscar Hijuelos, Andrea Levy, Audre Lorde, Paule Marshall, Claude McKay, V. S. Naipaul, Caryl Phillips, Jean Rhys, and Mary Seacole, among others.
 Ms. Paravisini-Gebert.

-[277b.
-Sea-Changes: Caribbean Rewritings of the British Canon]

-(1

-From William Shakespeare's The Tempest to James Joyce's Ulysses, the classic texts of the British literary canon have served as points of departure for Caribbean writers seeking to establish a dialogue between a colonial literary tradition and post-colonial national literatures.
-This course addresses the many re-writings of British texts by Caribbean authors from Roberto Fernandez Retamar's Caliban to Jamaica Kincaid's The Autobiography of My Mother.
-Among the texts to be discussed are Jean Rhys's Wide Sargasso Sea, V.S.
-Naipaul's Guerillas, Micelle Cliff's Abeng and No Telephone to Heaven, Maryse Conde's Windward Heights, and Riosario Ferre's Sweet Diamond Dust.
-Ms. Yow.

-Not offered in 2008/09.
+Not offered 2009/10.